 Liquidity risk is the risk of the Company not satisfying a need for cash or debt payment upon maturity.
-Liquidity risk also includes the risk of not being able to liquidate assets in a timely manner at a reasonable price
+Liquidity risk also includes the risk of not being able to liquidate assets in a timely manner at a reasonable price.

-As of September 30, 2023 (unaudited) and December 31, 2022 Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+As of December 31, 2023 and 2022 Expressed in thousands of Chilean pesos (ThCh\$)

+(Translation of financial statements originally issued in Spanish-See Note 2.1)